amanda010792/ksql-terraform-workshop/configurations/user-prompt/README.md

 ## Introduction

 ksqlDB is the streaming SQL engine for Apache Kafka.
 This workshop will step through some practical examples of how to use ksqlDB to build powerful stream-processing applications:
--Filtering streams of data
+- Filtering streams of data
--Joining live streams of events with reference data (e.g. from a database)
+- Joining live streams of events with reference data (e.g. from a database)
--Continuous, stateful aggregations
+- Continuous, stateful aggregations

 ## Pre-reqs / testing the setup